Single chapter

 At least at first.

 Things seemed ready to die down, with the orbital strikes done and the last of the charges planted.
 It was all they needed to call a retreat and let the explosives do their jobs, when a string of curses came from Lt.
-Ribeiro’s comm. immediately connected her to .
+Ribeiro’s comm. null immediately connected her to null.

 — Commander, reinforcements are inbound — the woman called out, voice almost drowned out by screams and gunfire and distant explosions.